projecting123/websocket-v2/README.md

 # __Websocket Connection__

 ## __Note__:
-Please see the v1 project at [here](https://github.com/projecting123/websocket-v1) where you all about websocket described.
+Please see the v1 project at [here](https://github.com/projecting123/websocket-v1) where you'll know the all about websocket described.

 This is different from the v1 because here we've establishment websocket server on the same http server from where our html, css and javascript files are being served.